 4. Breaking news

 People love to get updated on the latest happenings.
 Breaking news in 140 characters, for one, is always welcomed on Twitter.
 The death of late MJ in one day became the most talked about news on Twitter, and the launch of the new iphone also became part of many people’s tweets.
-Tweeting on the latest news automatically makes you more involved on Twitter and part of the most talked about topics.
+Tweeting on the latest news automatically makes you more involved on Twitter and part of the most talked about topics.5.
+Tips/ How-to tips

 Tips or how-to tips are valuable to people.
 If you really want to benefit all your followers, you could have tweets that are not solely under your niche area.